wp-plugins/bulletproof-security/readme.txt

 Do Not Send Email Alerts.
 Choose Standard WP Error Messages or Generic Error Messages for Login Security Stealth Mode.
 Choose to Enable or Disable
 Login Password Reset capability for Login Security Stealth Mode.
 See BulletProof Security Login Security & Monitoring Features for additional features and options.

+= BulletProof Security is Website Performance Optimized (Performance/Optimization) =

+Website performance is just as important as website security.
+BulletProof Security is website performance optimized with website owners best interests at heart.
+* BulletProof Security does NOT abuse the WordPress Database by making excessive MySQL Queries.
+* BulletProof Security does NOT store excessive & non-essential data in your WordPress Database.
+* BulletProof Security does NOT use excessive Server Memory & Resources.
+* BulletProof Security does NOT use gimmicks or bells & whistles that will cost website owners their website performance.
+* The benefits of having website security protection are negated if your website is performing poorly/slowly, continually experiencing out of memory errors/running out of memory, database size growing exponentially with non-essential stored data, etc. BulletProof Security can actually speed up & improve your website performance by using our Speed Boost Cache Bonus Code.
+See the BulletProof Security Bonus Custom Code help section below.

 = FrontEnd/BackEnd Maintenance Mode (Security/Development) =

 Display a website under maintenance page with Countdown Timer to website visitors while the website displays and functions normally for you.
 When the